Last updated on November 24th, 2022 at 07:16 pm

 - The best perfume shop in Florence and beyond

 Florence, the cradle of the Renaissance, was an obvious choice for Mr de Merteuil’s birthday.
 To quote him ” Some people go out for drinks on their Birthday, on mine, I drink art.”
 And what better place to get intoxicated with art than the Uffizi Gallery, home to La Primavera, The Birth of Venus and countless other paintings, that can never leave the walls of the grand museum!

-All our city breaks are planned by Mr de Merteuil with a fastidious care and are therefore absolutely stress-free for me.
-I would like to share with you all some insights of where to stay, eat, drink not only art and what to see in the beautiful city of Florence.
+All our city breaks are planned by Mr de Merteuil with fastidious care and are therefore absolutely stress-free for me.
+I would like to share with you all some insights into where to stay, eat, and drink not only art and what to see in the beautiful city of Florence.

 When to go to Florence

-I find, that the best time to fly to Florence or any other Italian city is Autumn, when it’s warm enough to enjoy a delicious meal and cocktails al fresco and not have to cover the vintage ensemble with a coat.
-I’ve experienced Rome in June, Venice in April and the heat was unbearable both times!
+I find, that the best time to fly to Florence or any other Italian city is autumn when it’s warm enough to enjoy a delicious meal and cocktails al fresco and not have to cover the vintage ensemble with a coat.
+I experienced Rome in June, and Venice in April and the heat was unbearable both times!

 Getting to Florence